nodejs/security-wg/tools/ossf_best_practices/passing_criteria.md

 > The security mechanisms within the software produced by the project MUST use default keylengths that at least meet the NIST minimum requirements through the year 2030 (as stated in 2012).
 It MUST be possible to configure the software so that smaller keylengths are completely disabled.

-**Met**
-If someone wants to, they can use custom OpenSSL configurations, custom OpenSSL providers, or even custom dynamically linked OpenSSL builds to "configure" Node.js's crypto module
+**Met.
+If someone wants to, they can use custom OpenSSL configurations, custom OpenSSL providers, or even custom dynamically linked OpenSSL builds to "configure" Node.js's crypto module**

 > The default security mechanisms within the software produced by the project MUST NOT depend on broken cryptographic algorithms (e.g., MD4, MD5, single DES, RC4, Dual_EC_DRBG), or use cipher modes that are inappropriate to the context, unless they are necessary to implement an interoperable protocol (where the protocol implemented is the most recent version of that standard broadly supported by the network ecosystem, that ecosystem requires the use of such an algorithm or mode, and that ecosystem does not offer any more secure alternative).
 The documentation MUST describe any relevant security risks and any known mitigations if these broken algorithms or modes are necessary for an interoperable protocol.